Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 $ cd Workspace
 ```

-Now we clone the repository that we just made on Github to the local machine.
+Now we clone the repository that we just made on GitHub to the local machine.

 ```bash
 $ git clone https://github.com/username/repositoryname
 $ cd repositoryname
 $ ls -lisa
 ```

 There should be your files.